-Along with the change in requirements, OSSE is providing support and resources to ensure that current and prospective child development staff have the tools they need to meet the new educational requirements.
-On this page, child development staff, including center directors, teachers, assistant teachers, home caregivers, associate home caregivers, and expanded home caregivers can access information about the new early childhood education requirements and find resources to support their educational needs.
+Along with the change in requirements, OSSE is providing support and resources to ensure that current and prospective child development staff have the tools they need to meet the education requirements.
+On this page, child development staff, including center directors, teachers, assistant teachers, home caregivers, associate home caregivers, and expanded home caregivers can find information about the education requirements and available resources to supports.

 To view available resources by position, please choose the position that describes your current role or the position in which you are most interested.

-- New Education Requirements for Child Development Staff FAQs for Early Childhood Staff
+- Education Requirements FAQ for Early Childhood Staff

-- New Education Requirements for Child Development Staff FAQs for Families
+- Education Requirements FAQ for Child Development Facility Leaders

 - Quorum: Online Professional Development Resource